How to cut down on caffeine

 • you want to know how to cut down

-• you want to know the effects of caffeine on your body.
+• you want to know the effects of caffeine on your brain and body.

 Man stirring coffee at cafe